What is group life insurance and who can it benefit?

 Why is a group policy cheaper than a standalone life insurance policy?

 - Policies are bought at a mass scale.
-Your superfund or employer will buy policies in bulk, allowing them to access premiums at wholesale rates.
+Your superfund or employer will buy policies in bulk, allowing them to access premiums at wholesale rates, but offering little versatility.

 - Payouts may be slower.
-When you claim you will need to go through both the insurance company and the party that handles your insurance e.g. super or your employer.
+Claims need to go through both the insurer and the policy owner.

 - Life insurance